drshahizan/research-design/profile/aprijunaidi/readme.md

 - **Head of a Research Group on Data Engineering at a University in Indonesia**: Led a team of researchers, driving innovation and advancements in the field of data engineering.
 - **Commissioner at My Own Company**: Oversaw strategic decisions and contributed to the growth and success of the company.

+## Social Activities

+I am actively involved in various social activities and communities, serving both as a member and advisor.
+My contributions range from providing intellectual assistance to hands-on help during events such as disaster relief, including the distribution of food, drinks, and blankets.

+My engagement in social activities dates back to my senior high school years.
+Being close to the community and friends has always been a source of joy and fulfilment for me.
+I believe that these experiences are not just about giving but also about learning and growing together.

 **aprijunaidi/aprijunaidi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.